 Speed compounds advantage.

-In infrastructure projects, regulatory audits, and safety-critical environments:
+Traditional for Construction, Government & Manufacturing In infrastructure projects, regulatory audits, and safety-critical environments:

-For example, government digital identity systems often require rigid compliance phases before deployment.
+Scope must be frozen Documentation must be complete Risk tolerance is low For example, government digital identity systems often require rigid compliance phases before deployment.

 Here, structured governance ensures accountability.